Work opportunities for seniors and over 50s workforce

 If you’re keen to remain in the workforce, or you’re thinking about re-entering it, there are a number of things you can do to help yourself.
 This includes:

-1. Practicing lifelong learning
+1. Practising lifelong learning

 Lifelong learning can enhance your knowledge of today’s world, and will not only provide better quality of life, but will create better opportunities within the workforce.
 Employers are continually looking for well-balanced people with transferable skills, and able to demonstrate that you are adaptable and willing to learn.